rudrab/MkBiB/README.md

 You write articles in peer reviewed journal, and your `Downloads` folder is usually a mess.
 Now manage your journals as you write it: from your BiBTeX.
+> This is a development branch.
+Many features, notably copy bibtex is broken.

 ## Install